-'''

-#include <curses.h>

 int mvgetch (int y, int x);

 int mvwgetch (WINDOW win, int y, int x);

-'''

-The mygetch and mywgetch functions refresh the specified window before fetching the character.
+The mvgetch and mvwgetch functions refresh the specified window before fetching the character.

-x The returned character.
+Х The returned character.

-ERR Indicates that the function causes the screen to
+ERR Indicates that the function causes the screen to scroll illegally.
+For more information, see the

 scrollok function in this section.